dekoza/mtgpl/docs/_sources/glossary.rst.txt

       A supertype that's normally relevant on permanents.
 See :mtgrule:`rule 205.4, "Supertypes."`

    Snow Mana Symbol
-      The snow mana symbol |mana_snow| represents a cost that can be paid with one mana produced by a snow permanent.
+      The snow mana symbol |mana_s| represents a cost that can be paid with one mana produced by a snow permanent.
 See :mtgrule:`rule 107.4h.``

    Snow-Covered
       (Obsolete) Some older cards were printed with the term "snow-covered" in their rules text.
 Except when referencing card names, such cards have received errata in the Oracle card reference to reference the supertype "snow" instead.
 See :term:`Snow`.